Home

 An abbreviation for Stanford University Network, Sun Microsystems was born out of a simple loan.
 Stanford grad student Andy Bechtolsheim took the Alto Ethernet network and laser printer that Xerox PARC had landed in the engineering department and redesigned it for Stanford’s computer network.

 This one little action led Bechtolsheim and fellow students Vinod Khosla and Scott McNealy to create a model workstation with a UNIX operating system, Ethernet, and high-resolution graphics in one.
-Sun quickly became a legitimate competitor for even the biggest names and brands like Bill Gates and Apple.
+Sun quickly became a legitimate competitor to even the biggest names and brands, such as Bill Gates and Apple.

 1983